benchopt/benchopt/README.md

 benchopt run lasso -s sklearn -s baseline -d boston --max-samples 10 --repetition 10
 ```

-Use `benchopt run -h` for more details about these options.
+Use `benchopt run -h` for more details about these options, or visit https://benchopt.github.io/api.html.